About Senior Freeze

 The Senior Freeze program is designed to "freeze" the burden of increasing real estate taxes for qualified applicants by establishing a base year of eligibility and comparing that base with any subsequent year.
 The difference is then refunded by the State annually.
 In order to qualify for the reimbursement, taxpayers must meet all the eligibility requirements for each year from the base year through the current application year.
 Eligibility must be continuous otherwise a new base year must be established.

-Applications for Senior Freeze (PTR-2 Forms) were mailed in February to the resident's prior year address.
-If you do not receive your booklet by early March, contact the Senior Freeze Property Tax Reimbursement Information Line for assistance at 1-800-882-6597.
-The US Postal Service does not forward application booklets.
+Applications for the current 2021 Senior Freeze were mailed in February to the last address from which taxpayers filed.
+Anyone who did not receive a booklet should contact the New Jersey Division of Taxation's Senior Freeze Property Tax Reimbursement Information Line for assistance at 1-800-882-6597 (The U.S. Postal Service does not forward application booklets).

 Treasury is currently working on the creation of a direct online filing service to improve the speed, convenience, and accuracy of the filing process for Senior Freeze recipients, which is expected to be available in time for next year's filing season.

 The Division of Taxation began issuing payments on July 15 and will continue to do so on an ongoing basis as applications are received.
 Applicants can check the status/amount of their Senior Freeze reimbursement for 2019, 2020 and 2021 online.